-Required Element 4.3 Narrative to Support Achievement Appendix Evidence Onsite Evidence All Programs: All Programs: All Programs: Formal curriculum review must routinely occur and: Describe the curriculum review process including timeframe and how input Minutes from meetings or Use results of program evaluation and competency assessment to determine strengths and areas for from students is incorporated [Programs applying for candidacy must describe how the curriculum review process will occur]. other documentation of the program's curriculum improvement.
-State curriculum strengths and areas for improvement and discuss how review process.
-[Not b.
-Include input from students and other stakeholders as appropriate. results of program evaluation and competency assessment were used to determine strengths and limitations.
-[Not applicable to programs applying applicable to programs applying for candidacy]. for candidacy].
-Examples of input collected c.
-Include assessment of comparability of educational experiences and consistency of competency achievement Discuss how comparability of educational experiences and consistency of from students about the

-Required Element 4.3 Narrative to Support Achievement Appendix Evidence Onsite Evidence when different courses, delivery methods (such as distance education), or supervised experiential learning sites are used to accomplish the same educational objectives. learning outcomes are assessed and maintained [Programs applying for candidacy must describe plans to ensure comparability of educational experiences and consistency of learning outcomes]. curriculum.
-[Not applicable to programs applying for candidacy]. d.
+Required Element 4.3 Narrative to Support Achievement Appendix Evidence Onsite Evidence All Programs: Formal curriculum review must routinely occur and: Use results of program evaluation and competency assessment to determine strengths and areas for improvement.
+Include input from students and other stakeholders as appropriate.
+Include assessment of comparability of educational experiences and consistency of competency achievement when different courses, delivery methods (such as distance education), or supervised experiential learning sites are used to accomplish the same educational objectives.
 Result in actions to maintain or improve student learning.
+All Programs: Describe the curriculum review process including timeframe and how input from students is incorporated [Programs applying for candidacy must describe how the curriculum review process will occur].
+State curriculum strengths and areas for improvement and discuss how results of program evaluation and competency assessment were used to determine strengths and limitations.
+[Not applicable to programs applying for candidacy].
+Discuss how comparability of educational experiences and consistency of learning outcomes are assessed and maintained [Programs applying for candidacy must describe plans to ensure comparability of educational experiences and consistency of learning outcomes].
 Discuss how the program ensures comparability of educational experiences and consistency of learning for distance education students, if applicable.
 Provide examples of how the curriculum review process has resulted in actions to maintain or improve student learning.
 [Not applicable to programs applying for candidacy].
-[Candidacy programs only]: Describe how the curriculum review process will occur and plans to ensure comparability of educational experiences and consistency of student learning.
+[Candidacy programs only]: Describe how the curriculum review process will occur and plans to ensure comparability of educational experiences and consistency.
+All Programs: Minutes from meetings or other documentation of the program's curriculum review process.
+[Not applicable to programs applying for candidacy].
+Examples of input collected from students about the curriculum.
+[Not applicable to programs applying for candidacy].